swkruger/Mendix-MSGraphConnector/README.md

         * Name: Name of your application.
         * CliendId: From Microsoft App Registration Portal</li>
         * Secret: From Microsoft App Registration Portal</li>
-        * RedirectURL: <your application url>/msgraph/callback or as configured in the CallbackPath.</li>
+        * RedirectURL: {your application url}/msgraph/callback or as configured in the CallbackPath.</li>
         * MS Graph User Identifier: available options are: mail/principleName.
 This is how your Mendix application will identify your user.
         * Error Handling: Choose how the module should handle any MSGraph API related errors.</li>
         * Select the following default permissions: offline_access, User.ReadWrite</li>